Loading

 Although the sign on entering warns of currents, it is worth paying attention throughout the marina.
 The fairways look huge, but for some, not huge enough it seems!
 In high season and after hours, boats seem to raft up outside the fuel pump as it might be the only space left, so if you need fuel and an early start, I suggest you fill up on arrival or wait till mid-morning!

 To walk into town, 15 mins, walk up the sloped main entrance to the whole port complex, turn right, and you will see some green signs in 100m guiding you through some side streets to the old port.
-In season, the old town is actually quite fun and has some charm with plenty of creperie, restaurants, bars etc and decent bakers.
+In season, the old town is actually quite fun and has some charm with plenty of creperies, restaurants, bars etc. and decent bakers.
 The town is extremely quiet out of season, be aware, and we have struggled to find anything even open.
 To be fair to Roscoff, that seems quite common in many places.

 Take an E10 return trip to Ile de Batz for a 3hr walk around the island.